 What is a Content Supply Chain (CSC)?

-The simplest way to explain a digital content supply chain is as a complete process to plan, create, manage, and deliver digital content to desired channels and audiences.
+The simplest way to explain a digital content supply chain is as a complete process to plan, create, manage, route, and deliver tailor-made digital content to desired channels and audiences.

 You can trace the idea’s origin to the traditional manufacturing supply chain that helps companies and suppliers produce and distribute a specific product to the final buyer.
 In the traditional supply chain, companies and their suppliers work together to transform raw materials into a finished product that the customer enjoys.